mailong245/mailong245/README.md

 - 👋 Hi, I’m @mailong245
 - 👀 I’m interested in playing sport, writing code and listening to music
-- 🌱 I’m currently learning Java Spring, Angular
+- 🌱 I’m currently a Backend developer
 - 📫 You can send email for me if you need some contact: mailong245@gmail.com